regen-network/Blockchain-Engineer-Challenge/README.md

 A good place to start learning about `x/blog` is the [`./proto/blog/v1`](./proto/blog/v1) folder.
 It contains 3 files:

 - `common.proto`: defines the shared messages that may be used in other files.
 We define inside it a `Post`, which represents a blog post.
-The `id` field is a string that represents an UUID, and the `author` field is a bech32-encoded address.
+The `slug` field is a string that represents a human-readable identifier for each post (see [definition](https://yoast.com/slug/)), and the `author` field is a bech32-encoded address.
 - `query.proto`: defines the `Query` service, or how to query the state.
 It contains for now a single method that allows to query all posts.
 - `tx.proto`: defines the `Msg` service, or how to handle state transitions.
 It contains for now a single method that allows to create a new `Post`.